NeuroTechX/ntx_slack_archive/general.md

  >How it is even possibile to get reliable EEG during sport e.g running.
 I'm skeptical, have anyone recorded anything like that that was usable?

+8/29/2017 5:48 PM

+ **yrenard** :

+ >omer these are pretty old but might be interesting :